lawliet616/corpus/README.md

 # corpus
-Corpus Project with JavaEE, Spring and Vaadin
+Corpus Project with JavaEE and Vaadin